How to Properly Hand and Machine Wash Your Bras with Video Tutorial

 - lingerie wash

 Fill up the bucket or sink with cool water.
-If you have multiple bras makes sure you wash them with like colors.
-Don’t wash your white bra with your purple bra.
+If you have multiple bras, make sure you wash them with like colors.
+(Don’t wash your white bra with your purple bra.)
 Wash the light colored bras together and the dark colored ones together.

-This next step is easy, let your bra(s) soak for about 30 mins to a hour.
-After you let them soak, if you have some hard deodorant or sweat stains on the bra, take some detergent and lightly scrub the stain out of the bra.
+This next step is easy … let your bra(s) soak for about 15 mins to a hour.
+After you let them soak, if you have some hard deodorant or sweat stains on the bra, take some wash and lightly scrub the stain out of the bra with a soft toothbrush or washcloth.

-Hang the bra or lay it flat on a towel.
+Hang the bra by the gore or lay it flat on a towel.
 Let it dry for a couple of hours or overnight until completely dry and you’re done!

 2. Machine Wash (for those pressed for time)

-I’ll be honest I don’t hand wash my bras 100% of the time.
-A lot of the time I’m lucky if I can get the laundry done period for the week.
-I’m a strong believer that you can wash your bras in the washer machine and they’ll be fine, but there’s a couple of things you’ll want to make sure you do to make sure they’re not going to get caught, tangled, mangled, and mauled by the washer.
+You can wash your bras in the washer machine and they may be fine, but there’s a couple of things you’ll want to make sure you do to make sure they’re not going to get caught, tangled, mangled, and mauled by the washer.

-I don’t recommend just throwing your bra in the washer.
+We don’t recommend just throwing your bra in the washer.
 You need to protect it from other items of clothing.
-I HIGHLY recommend you putting your bras in a lingerie bag or a lingerie ball.
+We HIGHLY recommend you putting your bras in a lingerie bag or a lingerie ball.
 You can wash multiple bras at the same time with these two.

 Make sure the washer machine is on a delicate cycle and the water temperature is on cold.